 The actions in this goal create the foundation for a strong IDEA plan.
 The Town of Oakville will have a defined IDEA plan that is understood and embedded in leadership practices.
 Leaders are held accountable for implementing the plan within their departments and teams, supported by training, policies and procedures.
+The plan and actions are reviewed against best practices and academic research / perspectives / studies related to IDEA, to ensure the plan and actions are rooted in research and best understanding of modern IDEA principles in recognition that this is a dynamic space.

-1.1 Objective, Mandate, and Business Impact ----- --- --

-- Establish objective, mandate and goals for the IDEA multi-year plan • - Develop IDEA definitions Incorporate IDEA multi-year plan into the Town of - Oakville Council Strategic Plan and 2023-2026 Action Plan 2024 and • Incorporate IDEA in the design and implementation of town programs and services, customer service delivery, initiatives and projects, and internal programs - ongoing 2024 and • ongoing
+1.1 Objective, Mandate, and Business Impact Establish objective, mandate and goals for the IDEA multi-year plan In progress Develop IDEA definitions In progress Incorporate IDEA multi-year plan into the Town of Oakville Council Strategic Plan and 2023-2026 Action Plan Complete Incorporate IDEA in the design and implementation of town programs and services, customer service delivery, initiatives and projects, and internal programs 2024 and ongoing Review plan and actions against best practices and academic research / perspectives / studies related to IDEA 2024 and ongoing Review and update Oakville Inclusion Lens 2024 2025 and ongoing